Affiliate links on Android Authority may earn us a commission. Learn more.

 FAQs

-The new weather widgets come with Material You, available on Android 12 or higher.
+The official weather widgets come with Material You, available on Android 12 or newer.
 Even if your device meets this requirement, some manufacturers choose to replace the stock weather widgets.
 You might not have these, even if you have a new device.

 You can’t officially use the Android weather widgets without Android 12 or higher.
 Still, you can download very similar ones from the Google Play Store.